 The next problem she encountered was navigating the confusing landscape that learning platforms had created.
 Inundated with several different categories of content-based software, and, on top of that, dozens of solutions within each category to pick from that only had small nuances—there were too many choices and somewhat arbitrary categories.

 LMSs for quizzing and assessments, DAPs to have training show up in the systems, CMSs for hosting customer-facing content, then to organize all of the policies and procedures, a knowledge management solution.
 Plus, some way to measure the analytics of use and effectiveness.
 It was utter chaos.

 Luckily, rather than running from the challenge, she embraced it as an “Aha!” moment, and began the process of creating digital enablement solutions that could enable employees and quickly deliver effective training.

 The evolution of sales enablement into digital enablement

-Ed Calnan recounts from his days of founding Seismic in 2010, “I think there were 4,000 titles on LinkedIn that included ‘sales enablement.’
+Ed Calnan recounts from his days of founding Seismic, a sales enablement platform, in 2010, “I think there were 4,000 titles on LinkedIn that included ‘sales enablement.’
 We looked back the other day, and there’s over 200,000 now.”
 In just 11 years, that represents at least a 50X increase in professionals who are dedicated to a sales enablement function.
 According to data from LinkedIn, it’s pretty clear that sales enablement is a rapidly growing field.